 - 8.31 Not all of the policies cited above should be given full weight in the determination of the appeals. - Whilst the purposes of the policies CS14 and DSP6 are recognized to be 'broadly' consistent with the NPPF, the settlement boundaries upon which their spatial application is predicated are acknowledged as out-of-date.
 This is not due (only) to the housing land supply situation but is derived from the fact that the settlement boundaries were based on a now out-of-date assessment of housing need.
-Accordingly, in line with the Supreme Court judgement in Hopkins Homes/Suffolk Coastal1 (Core Document CDK.5), the decision maker is entitled to accord these policies reduced weight.
+Accordingly, in line with the Supreme Court judgement in Hopkins Homes/Suffolk Coastal (Core Document CDK.5), the decision maker is entitled to accord these policies reduced weight.

-$^{^1}$ Ref: [2017] UKSC 37 - Suffolk Coastal District Council v Hopkins Homes Ltd and Richborough Estates Partnership LLP and another v Cheshire East Borough)
+$^1$ Ref: [2017] UKSC 37 - Suffolk Coastal District Council v Hopkins Homes Ltd and Richborough Estates Partnership LLP and another v Cheshire East Borough)

-- 8.33 Notwithstanding the above, as agreed in the Statement of Common Ground, policy DSP40 is in any event the operative policy for determining the acceptability of residential development on the appeal sites. - 8.34 The same principle applies to the boundaries of the strategic gap policy, CS22.
+- 8.33 Notwithstanding the above, as agreed in the Statement of Common Ground, policy DSP40 is in any event the operative policy for determining the acceptability of residential development on the appeal sites in the light of the Council's failure to demonstrate a suitable housing land supply. - The same principle as at 8.33 applies to the boundaries of the strategic gap policies CS22 and DSP40.
 These were drawn in the context of a given assessment of development needs which is no longer accurate.
 This is recognized in the earlier versions of the emerging Local Plan (see section 9), in which the Council had proposed significant development within the strategic gap.